beverloo/php-ece/README.md

 #### string ece_random_bytes(int length);

-Creates a string with `length` cryptographically secure random bytes.
-Will fail if there is not sufficient entropy available.
+Creates and returns a string with `length` cryptographically secure random bytes.
+Will fail and display an error if there is not sufficient entropy available.